 Select a grade-level complex literary text to read.
-As you read, trace the development of the theme.
-This means how the theme is introduced and illustrated through details.
+As you read, trace the development of the theme (how it is introduced and illustrated through details).

 Determine an alternate ending to the story.
 Think about how an alternate ending would require an alternate theme for the entire story.
 Determine that alternate theme.